OpenFn/ai-analytics/README.txt

     scripts) - confirmed both exist separately, this isn't a typo.

 summarize-evaluator-comments.mjs
-    Uses the Anthropic API (not just Langfuse) to summarise what evaluators are actually saying in their comments, per evaluator, for the last 7 days.
+    [This one is important and has been adapted into an OpenFN workflow] Uses the Anthropic API (not just Langfuse) to summarise what evaluators are actually saying in their comments, per evaluator, for the last 7 days.
 Only looks at source=EVAL scores (i.e. automated judge comments - human-review annotations from the queues above are